Do You Ever Feel Like You’re Not a Good Enough Christian

 In most churches, there are a lot of opportunities to get involved.
 Youth ministry, women’s groups, men’s groups, dinners, Bible studies…the list goes on.
 Sometimes it feels like there are a few people who attend EVERY church function and by comparison, you feel like a lamo Christian.
 I feel you.

 This past Wednesday, I was supposed to attend the weekly women’s circle and I forgot.
-I mean, I got busy with work, and I plum forgot.
+I mean, I got busy with work, and I just forgot.

 Sometimes I look around and see all of these people attending all of these things and think, “wow, I must be a horrible Christian!”